 It is the long, very long (more than 100 kilometres) of Atlantic coast that is the main attraction in the Landes department of Aquitaine, with the fine sandy beaches along the Cote d'Argent perfect for families, surfing, and any other sea-based activity....and also the chance to explore the extensive pine forests of the Landes

-It is the numerous resorts along the Atlantic coast - known as the Cote d'Argent - that are the main attraction in the Landes department.
+The numerous resorts along the Atlantic coast - known as the Cote d'Argent - attract visitors to the Landes department.
 These are popular due to the long and uncrowded sandy beaches, the pleasant modern resorts and the reliable summer time weather, and also because many of the beaches are ideal for surfing.

 Elsewhere in the Landes not far from the coast there are various leisure opportunities, often walking and cycling in the extensive pine forests.